Kirby's Dream Buffet: Gameplay

 Rounds can be played separately or in the main game mode, Gourmet Grand Prix, in which players compete in a race, a minigame, another race, and then a Battle Royale.
 Afterwards, 40-strawberry bonuses are given out based on random statistical conditions, such as collecting the most strawberries, knocking down the most barriers, hovering for the longest amount of time, or defeating the most players.
 The player with the highest strawberry count wins the game.
 Another game mode, Free Rolling, allows players to test out Kirby's abilities and customize their character.

 After completing individual rounds or a Gourmet Grand Prix, players are awarded points to raise their "Gourmet Rank".
-There are 135 ranks in total, and each time the player's rank increases, they unlock a new costume, color, level, or music track that can be used for customization.
+There are 135 ranks in total, and each time a player's rank increases, they unlock a new costume, color, level, or music track that can be used for customization.
 In online matches, every player can customize their character, while in local matches, only one player can customize their character.
 Players can also unlock "Character Treats", cookies based on characters from the Kirby series, which can be displayed on a cake in the hub world.